This post was done after the Spurs defeat. With the first paragraph, you'll see which Spurs game it refers to.

 It's clear that there isn't only one problem at the club.
 There's too many issues to pin it onto one person or even a couple of people.

-I think the club hierarchy have to set the tone of the club.
+I think the club hierarchy have to set the tone of the club as everything starts from the top.
 For too long, much like the stadium, it has been allowed to rot and fall apart into what we've seen these last 10 years.
 Bringing in players with the wrong mentality and attitude that end up infecting the rest and not doing anything about it has been a major cause for our downfall.

 Also not getting rid of those bad apples plays a part in keeping this poor culture alive.